monteiro-alan/devops_challenge/README.md

 # Done by Álan Monteiro
-- Created ./resources folder
-- Created Dockerfiles from services
+- Created `Dockerfiles` from services
-- Created Docker-compose files
+- Created `docker-compose` files
-- Changed DB connection and query in ./api/app.js
+- Changed DB connection and query in `./api/app.js`
-- Created .dockerignore files
+- Created `.dockerignore` files
-- Added nodemon in package.json files for debug
+- Added nodemon in `package.json` files for debug

 # Running
 - Clone the project: